EndeavourAccuracy/lemsop/docs/README.txt

 ===[5 - FEEDBACK]==============================================================

-If lemsop crashes, gets compilation errors or crashes while building, send an email to [ mail@norbertdejonge.nl ].
+If lemsop crashes, gets compilation errors or crashes while building, send an email to [ nlmdejonge@gmail.com ].
 Make sure to describe exactly what actions triggered the bug and the precise symptoms of the bug.
 If possible, also include: 'uname -a', 'gcc -v', 'sdl2-config --version', and 'lemsop --version'.

 ===[6 - DID YOU CREATE NEW LEVELS?]============================================